 Cabinetry plays a major and sometimes overlooked role in achieving the ultimate sound you are searching for.
 While your amp offers controls for fine-tuning your sound, no amp will sound its best without an equally good (or better) sounding cabinet.
 That’s why it’s so important to choose a cabinet that will not only suit your playing style but also enhance it and the other equipment you're using.

-MESA Cabinets are designed and constructed using the best materials, speakers, and craftsmanship you can own.
-All Mesa enclosures are made using the finest Void-free, Marine Grade Baltic Birch in varying thickness of no less than 9 and as many as 14 plies, Lightweight Italian Poplar or one of our select Hardwood tonewoods.
+MESA cabinets are designed and constructed using the best materials, speakers, and craftsmanship.
+All Mesa enclosures are made using the finest void-free, Marine-Grade Baltic Birch in varying thickness of no less than 9 and as many as 14 plies, lightweight Italian Poplar or one of our select Hardwood tonewoods.
 Super strong rabbit corners are glued and nailed and all backs are gasket sealed to ensure an air-tight seal.
 Baffles are fitted with superior dado joint construction and braced.
 Grilles are wrapped around a separate grille board, not the baffle board.
-Our standard Grille material is made of strong, twisted jute dipped in a special coating that filters top end for a sweeter response.
+Our standard grille material is made of strong, twisted jute dipped in a special coating that filters top-end for a sweeter response.
 We offer a wide array of configurations, sizes, and styling, assuring that you can find a MESA cabinet that will fulfill the needs of any tone, feel or footprint you’re looking for.

 Ideally, it would be best to plug in and try out a few (or all) of these designs to see what your ears prefer.
 If that’s not possible, here are a couple of thoughts for you.